 Activities for Objective 3: Improve AE programming through the development, promotion, and dissemination of AE guidance and tools.

 The AEWG promoted and disseminated guidance and tools, including the translation into additional languages of the AE 10 Principles for Effective Practice, AE Guide, and AE definitions, as well as the development of an AE toolbox, containing a how-to guide, AE indicators, log frame, and monitoring tools.
 We built on the understanding of AE, especially within AEWG member organizations, through the dissemination and use of the tools.
-All these resources are available in Arabic, English, and French (Spanish coming soon), and can be found here.
+All these resources are available in Arabic, English, French, and Spanish, and can be found here.

 On June 9, 2016, ECCN, in partnership with the Accelerated Education Working Group (AEWG), hosted a webcast that offered a preview of its Guide to the Principles, which features 10 key principles of Accelerated Education.
 Presenters discussed the development, importance, and potential application of the guide and gave an overview of the principles that underlie the development and implementation of AE programming.

 Martha Hewison has over 20 years of education experience working for INGOs, donors, and governments in East, West, and Southern Africa, with a particular focus on education in post-conflict contexts and fragile states.
 Currently she is part of the UNHCR Education team, with a specific focus on supporting Accelerated Education Programs, and is chair of the AEWG.
 Prior to this, she has worked largely in East Africa (Uganda, South Sudan, Somalia, and Kenya) with a specific focus on education and fragility.

 Kate Radford, with War Child, has over 20 years’ experience working internationally in rights-based development cooperation, change management, program management, and evaluation and business development in the development, humanitarian, and private sectors